This Mother Was Arrested In Front Of Her Screaming Daughters. But She Hasn't Been Charged With A Crime.

 "It's a lot easier to process an immigration violation than a criminal case," Moreno said.
 "With immigrants in general, a lot of allegations get tossed around and they never get processed for any of the accusations.
 They just get processed for the immigration violation."

-Moreno said that because Morales-Luna isn't being charged for her alleged smuggling crimes she was really arrested by Border Patrol for being undocumented.
+Moreno said that because Morales-Luna isn't being charged for her alleged smuggling crimes, she was really arrested by Border Patrol for being undocumented.

 "Which is essentially a civil violation," Moreno said.
 "Do we really need to go through physically removing her in front of her children, throwing her in a car, and speeding off while her US children are on the street watching their mother be taken away?"